jariperttunen/eughgsummary/USAGE.md

 To select countries one of the following must be used:
 + --eu: EU countries.
 + --euplus: EU plus GBR, ISL and NOR
-+ -a: All reporting countries.
++ --all: All reporting countries.
-+ -c: List of country acronyms separated by spaces.
++ --countries: List of country acronyms separated by spaces.
++ --list: Use the countries in source directory pointed to with the option -d

 Some countries report years in 1980's.
 These are filtered out.

 ## eululucftotal.py